 - New bed nets and spray against insecticide-resistant mosquitoes

-We are now on a pathway to delivering groundbreaking diagnostics and treatment for cervical cancer for less that £1 per woman, pioneering innovative solutions to fever management for childhood pneumonia – the largest cause of child mortality in sub-Saharan Africa – and access to oxygen in remote health centres.
+We are now on a pathway to delivering screen-and-treat solutions for preventing cervical cancer in low-and middle-income countries, pioneering innovative solutions to fever management for childhood pneumonia – the largest cause of child mortality in sub-Saharan Africa – and access to oxygen in remote health centers.
 We are also a key player in accelerating solutions to fight the COVID-19 pandemic.